Gnuside/vocabularise/INSTALL.md

 1. Requirements
 ---------------

-First, make install ruby and a proper version of rubygems (>=1.7) on your system :
+First, make sure your have a recent ruby installation on your system (if possible with rbenv or rvm).

-    sudo apt-get install rubygems1.8
+    sudo apt-get install rubygems1.9

-Then, install  headers packages required to build some gems :
+Then, install some headers packages required to build dependencies :

     sudo apt-get install libmysqlclient-dev libsqlite3-dev

 Also install mandatory gem packages on your system :

     sudo gem install bundle
-    sudo gem install capistrano capistrano-ext
-    sudo gem install thin

-And make sure that `/var/lib/gems/1.8/bin` is in your path.
-Update your `~.profile` or `~/.bashrc` or simply run :

-    export PATH=$PATH:/var/lib/gems/1.8/bin/

 Finally, from the project directory, run the following command to install locally into the `vendor/` directory the gems required by this project and all their dependencies :

-    bundle install --path vendor
+    bundle install --path vendor/bundle

 2. Configuration
 ----------------

 Fill required fields in the `config/vocabularise.json` file :

     {
         "cache_dir" : "cache",
         "cache_duration_min" : 7200,